-PART C: Only bids that satisfy the following eligibility criteria will be evaluated further (for Price and Preference).
-Those who do not comply will be deemed non-responsive and be disqualified.
+Only bids that satisfy the following eligibility criteria will be evaluated further (for Price and Preference).
+Those who do not comply will be deemed non-responsive and be disqualified as per below requirements:

-1. TENDERERS PROPOSED KEY RESOURCES/EXPERTS
+2.11.1.
+TENDERERS PROPOSED KEY RESOURCES/EXPERTS

-- a) Experience of Key Experts: Provide CVs demonstrating experience of the resource where similar assignments were undertaken in the municipal environment or similar environment in South Africa, over the past 10 years.
-Tenderers should very briefly describe the experience in this regard in the attached Schedule or separate document. - b) Curriculum Vitae, proof of qualifications and professional body registration of all team members must be attached.
-In the case of project manager, the project reference letters must also be attached.

-NB: Professional Bodies registration and Qualifications obtained outside South Africa must be SAQA accredited.
+Curriculum Vitae, proof of qualifications and professional body registration of all team members must be attached.
+In the case of the project manager, the project reference letters must also be attached.
+Professional Bodies and Qualifications obtained outside South Africa must be SAQA accredited.

-c) A Resource Schedule (detailing the applicable resource's name, experience, and minimum qualifications) as depicted in the table below (experience of the tenderer's proposed key experts) should be included in the Tenderer's Response:
+A Resource Schedule (detailing the applicable resource's name, experience, and minimum qualifications) as depicted in the table below should be included in the Tenderer's Response: